rescript-lang/rescript-compiler/jscomp/core/design.md

 ```

-# Global exports
+# Toplevel module exports

-Global exports identifiers are extracted from {!Translmod.get_export_identifiers}
+Global exports identifiers are extracted from `Translmod.get_export_identifiers`
 instead of inferred from lambda expression or cmi file.

-1. We need be careful about externals.
+- We need be careful about externals.
-2. Reading from fresh generated cmi is expensive.
+- Reading from fresh generated cmi is expensive.

-# variable usage
+# Variable usage

 Lalias-bound variables are never assigned, so it can only
 appear in `Lvar`, then it is easy to eliminate it

-# externals beta reduction
+# interaction between `bs.splice` and `|>`

 Note in general, it is fine whether we do beta reduction or not, it is just optimization.